BrightChamps Logo

 What is the Standard Form of Negative Rational Numbers?

-It is a fraction that represents a number with a negative sign either in front of the fraction or in the numerator.
+• Write the negative sign.
+Place the negative sign in front of the fraction or in the numerator.

 Examples: